dmitry-t/inkscape-export-layers/README.md

 ## Use with beamer

-I mainly use this extension to make presentation with LateX+Beamer.
-Here are a few steps that will get you started in this direction.
+If you use this extension to make presentation with LateX+Beamer, here are a few steps that will get you started in this direction.

 1. Pick a 16-9 aspect ratio for your source Inkscape document.
 1. Setup the layers you want to export in the order that you would like.